parveenvyas/parveenvyas.github.io/README.md

 18-07-2024|            |Peer Interaction about college 18-07-2024|Dr. Harwinder Singh|Introduction about NCC 18-07-2024|Er.
-Jaswir Singh Grewal| Introduction about NSS, Benefits 19-07-2024| Er. kanwardeep kalra|Corporate to Success 19-07-2024| Jaswinder Singh|Importance of mathematics in our life
+Jaswir Singh Grewal| Introduction about NSS, Benefits 19-07-2024| Er. kanwardeep kalra|about Soft skills 19-07-2024| Jaswinder Singh|Importance of mathematics in our life